chef/chef-licensing/components/ruby/lib/chef_licensing/tui_engine/Readme.md

 # Raise exception when prompt_type is not supported
 # All exception message must be logger debug
 # Messages for customers should be generic

+In yaml file:
+paths is optional and defaults to [] prompt_type can be optional and defaults to say description is not used in the tui engine and is only for reference to understand interaction in the yaml

+Keep response_path key to be string for consistency